phoronix-test-suite/phoronix-test-suite/documentation/phoronix-test-suite.md

 This module utilizes the following environmental variables: HALT_SCREENSAVER.

+### Linux Turbostat Dumper
+Setting TURBOSTAT_LOG_DIR=_DIR_ will auto-load and enable this Phoronix Test Suite module.
+The module will -- if turbostat is installed on the system and the user is root -- allow dumping of the TurboStat data to the specified directly on a per-test basis.
+This allows easily collecting of turbostat logs for each test being run.

+This module utilizes the following environmental variables: TURBOSTAT_LOG_DIR.

 ### Update Checker
 This module checks to see if the Phoronix Test Suite -- and its tests and suites -- are up to date plus also handles message of the day information.